scipunch/notes/projects/podcastio/inner/Telegram Channel Scraper.md

 # Telegram to RSS
-Python
 https://github.com/aigoncharov/telegram-to-rss

-- [ ] Test it locally on my channels
+- [x] Test it locally on my channels
+	- Searches absolutely all channels and groups in the given account
+	- Causes all sessions exit
 - [ ] Think over interface for reading them from another service